withfabricxyz/contracts/src/finance/README.md

 kinds of fees, in basis points.
 A value of 250 would mean 2.5%.

 Type A Fee: Upon processing, a percentage of the total deposit amount is carved out and sent to the fee collector.
-The remaining balance is sent to the beneficiary.
+The remaining balance is sent to the recipient.
 Type B Fee: Upon processing, the fee collector is added to the cap table as a depositor with a value commensurate with the fee, and the total deposits is also increased by that amount.